raphaelDuff/shinyOrderUnit/README.md

 Raphael Prates
 14/02/2022

-This project seems to join <https://github.com/raphaelDuff/order> with
+This project joins <https://github.com/raphaelDuff/order> with
 <https://github.com/raphaelDuff/orderShiny>, creating an R Shiny app
 with unit tests and views separated in modules.